rodrivas78/Labyrinth-Creator/README.md

    Instructions:
    When the execution starts, it generates an apparentely 'chaotic' image.
-Proceed with a "Print Screen" and open on Photoshop.
+Proceed with a "Print Screen" and open it on Photoshop.
 Zoom in the image between 800 to 1000 times.
 Choose a region/sector of the image (that you think has an interesting pattern) and cut it and save as RAW file (PRAW / 8BIM / No intercaleted order) and open it as  a 'highmap' in your game engine (Unity, Unreal Engine etc.).